 Our general and administrative expenses were \$69.6, \$30.8 and \$19.0 in 2006, 2005 and 2004, representing year-over-year increases of 126% in 2006 and 62% in 2005.
 Increases in general and administrative expenses in both 2006 and 2005 were due to additional salaries and benefits, primarily for new headcount, of \$9.5 and \$5.9 in 2006 and 2005, respectively, related increases in equity-based compensation of \$4.6 and \$2.3 in 2006 and 2005, respectively, and increased recruiting costs to obtain the additional employees of \$1.7 and \$0.6 in 2006 and 2005, respectively.
 The increase in headcount drove related incremental costs such as travel, equipment, facilities, and depreciation of \$11.7 and \$1.8 in 2006 and 2005, respectively.
 Other administrative costs, such as legal, audit and tax increased by \$1.1 in 2006.
 Partially offsetting these cost increases was a reimbursement of \$3.3 of legal fees received in 2005 incurred in previous years.
-As a percentage of revenues, general and administrative expenses were 9.9%, 7.9% and 8.7% in 2006, 2005 and 2004, respectively.
-The increase in general and administrative expenses, as a percentage of revenues, in 2006 compared to 2005, was primarily attributable to incremental headcount to support the growth of our business.
+As a percentage of revenues, general and administrative expenses, as a percentage of revenues, in 2006 compared to 2005, was primarily attributable to incremental headcount to support the growth of our business.
 In future periods, our general and administrative expenses will be adversely affected as a result of the exchange offer and the issuance of additional equity grants.
 The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the exchange offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of this offering.
 See "Management's Discussion and Analysis-Equity-based Compensation."